carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p5-vehicle-detection/README.md

 <img src="./output_images/test6.jpg" height="400"/> test6.jpg

-It can be seen that the vehicles are detected reliably with many windows at different scales, which will provide good results in the video afterwards.
-We observe a few false positives in `test2.jpg` and `test5.jpg`, which we remove later on in the video pipeline.
-There are no more false positives in the rest of test images.
+It can be seen that all the vehicles are detected reliably with many windows at different scales, which will provide good results in the video afterwards.
+We observe **only one false positive**, in `test5.jpg`, probably due to the presence of shadows.
+We will filter it out when performing video processing.
+It's also important to notice that no vehicles are detected at all in `test2.jpg`, as it's supposed to be.

 **Optimizing the performance of the classifier**